 There are many ways to become a UCF Knight.
 Understanding your options will aid you throughout the admission process, prepare you for long-term academic success and help you unleash your potential.
 As a selective institution, admission to UCF is based in part upon high school coursework, grades, curriculum, standardized test score and college readiness in core academic subject areas.

 Direct admission to the fall term is the most competitive pathway for first-year students.
-Applicants wishing to enroll for this term, which begins in late August of each year, should present strong academic credentials, including a GPA and SAT or ACT score within the midrange for the current freshman class
+Applicants wishing to enroll for this term, which begins in late August of each year, should present strong academic credentials, including a GPA and SAT, ACT or CLT score within the midrange for the current freshman class.
+Admission to fall is rolling and decisions are released between mid-September and May 1.

 For many first-year students, the idea of starting college early is an appealing one.
 UCF’s six-week summer term provides an opportunity to ease into college life and acclimate to a new routine before taking on a full schedule of fall courses and activities.
 Students can elect to apply for summer, while others may be offered the opportunity as a condition of their admission.
 All new students enrolling in summer will begin in the “Summer B” session, which runs from late June through early August.